dyga01/lunchbox-ml/DEVELOPMENT.md

 - documentation of everything
 - linting with ruff
+- logo
-- logo and finalized readme.md documentation
+- finalized readme
 - license in repo?

 ## TODO LIST

 - connect the files to allow for dev soon
 - how can i integrate mojo project with this cli tool -- > utilize subprocess to run the mojo command
+- setup test models